Esri/arcgis-maps-sdk-java-samples/map/create-and-save-map/README.md

 ![](CreateAndSaveMap.png)

+## Use case

+Maps can be created programatically in code and then serialized and saved as an ArcGIS `web map`.
+A `web map` can be shared with others and opened in various applications and APIs throughout the platform, such as ArcGIS Pro, ArcGIS Online, the JavaScript API, Collector, and Explorer.

 ## How to use the sample

 This sample requires you to setup your own app on arcgis.com.
 See the [wiki](https://github.com/Esri/arcgis-runtime-samples-java/wiki/OAuth) for details.